JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/confusion_highlight.png)

-For example, 19 out of 158 or 12 % of all prediction-target pairs were “non-local”-”combined”, that is, the target was “non-local” and the prediction “combined”.
-Out of all the “non-local” targets, 70.4% were predicted to be “combined”, and out of all the recurrence types predicted as “combined”, 29.2% were in fact “non-local”.
+For example, 17 out of 158 or 10.8 % of all prediction-target pairs were “non-local”-”combined”, that is, the target was “non-local” and the prediction “combined”.
+Out of all the “non-local” targets, 63% were predicted to be “combined”, and out of all the recurrence types predicted as “combined”, 26.6% were in fact “non-local”.

 The green column and row represent the sum of each row or column, respectively.

 In total, 56.9% of the predictions were correct.
 It is apparent immediately that the guesses are far from perfect.
 In fact, a naive model only predicting “local-only” would have an accuracy of 65.2%.
 However, because the guesses are based on automatic segmentation and registration, and because the targets and predictions cannot be compared one-to-one, the results are not terrible.
 They do allow us to identify a few issues, however.

-Firstly, the model has only predicted “non-local” once even though 27 out of 158 patients had “non-local” recurrences.
+Firstly, the model has only predicted “non-local” three times even though 27 out of 158 patients had “non-local” recurrences.
 One of the primary reasons for this is the difference in the definition of the three recurrence types between the automatic categorization and the clinical.
 As explained previously in the section [Data analysis](#data-analysis), this is because it is not possible to separate the surgical cavity from the GTV when performing GTV segmentation.
 This causes the surgical cavity to be segmented as part of the GTV, which in turn affects the categorization.

-Secondly, the model has categorized 30 “local-only” recurrences as being “combined”.
+Secondly, the model has categorized 31 “local-only” recurrences as being “combined”.
 This can also be explained by the fact that the surgical cavity may be marked in the GTV segmentation, as illustrated in the following scenario: Assume that a patient has a recurrence that is truly “non-local”.
 The GTV segmentation will then mark the new, non-local lesion, but it will also mark the surgical cavity as being GTV.
 This leads to one “non-local” lesion (the true new lesion) and one “local” lesion (the surgical cavity being categorized as GTV), thus giving a categorization as “combined”.

 ## ???
 Small conclusion : How do we think the pipeline performs, and how can it potentially be improved